 The truth is that several different things separate a high-quality pair of earbuds from the pairs you’ll find at a dollar store.

 Table of ContentsShow

 To help clear things up, we’ve created a short guide explaining some of the things you should look out for before buying a new pair of earbuds.

 Most pairs of earbuds that cost $20 or more will list their frequency response somewhere on the packaging.
 So what does this actually mean?

-There are a number of other factors including the earbud’s sound profile, impedance, and drivers that all impact the quality of the audio.
+There are several other factors, including the earbud’s sound profile, impedance, and drivers, that all impact the quality of the audio.
 For this reason, we recommend trying out earbuds for yourself wherever possible.

-When someone talks about the sound profile of a product, they’re talking about the way that they reproduce audio.
+When someone speaks about the sound profile of a product, they’re talking about the way that they reproduce audio.

-For example, if you had a pair of earbuds that had large drivers and really emphasized the lower frequencies, you could say that they had a bass-heavy sound profile.
+For example, if you had a pair of earbuds that had large drivers and greatly emphasized the lower frequencies, you could say that they had a bass-heavy sound profile.

 Ideally, you’d want strong bass and strong treble with a solid middle ground in between so that no sounds get drowned out.
 Simple, right?